deaconkarim/Deacon/frontend/E2E-SETUP.md

 - ✅ **Automated CI/CD** - No manual testing required
 - ✅ **Visual Feedback** - Screenshots and videos for debugging

-Your Church App now has robust e2e testing that runs automatically in your deployment pipeline! 🎉
+Your Deacon now has robust e2e testing that runs automatically in your deployment pipeline! 🎉